View products that support dmairfield.org

 Local accomodations were first rate, with modern hotels in the city, and a restaurant on the field.
 Buses ran every 20 minutes, and taxi fare to town was 50 cents.

-Other operators were Mutual Aircraft Corp., which provided repair, servicing and storage, and Douglas Aircraft Corp., which manufactured aircraft under contract to the Army, Navy, Coast Guard and foreign governments.
+Other operators were Mutual Aircraft Corp., which provided repair, servicing and storage.
+Its hangar is the one next left from Granger's.
+Douglas Aircraft Corp., which manufactured aircraft under contract to the Army, Navy, Coast Guard and foreign governments, was also at Santa Monica.
+Its facility is the large, flat-roofed structure at top.

 The Register